-- Continue to promote High Expectations in our daily undertakings; embedded within this mindset is the need for effective scaffolding and a differentiated gradual release of responsibility. - We will continue to embrace a "Not Yet" approach relating to any at-risk child.
-Reflecting the notion that all children are capable of learning when provided with the right teaching experiences. - Promote a rigorous Input-Response cycle within the instructional delivery allowing teachers the ability to continually check for understanding and provide relevant feedback.
+- Continue to promote high expectations in our daily undertakings; embedded within this mindset is the need for effective scaffolding and a differentiated gradual release of responsibility. - Embrace a "Not Yet" approach relating to any at-risk child.
+Reflecting the notion that all children are capable of learning when provided with the right teaching experiences. - Promote a rigorous Input-Response Cycle within the instructional delivery allowing teachers the ability to continually check for understanding and provide relevant feedback.